chinmayanagpal/PH4040-article/excerpt.md

 the phenomenon of a particle interfering with itself before being measured, as demonstrated by experiments employing the simple Mach-Zehnder interferometer and the single-particle version of Young's double slit experiment.

+## Feedback:

+1. Jonathan: Introduce Mach-Zehnder interferometer.
+Either say in parentheses that i will explain below or mention it for the first time in the next paragraph.

+2. Phrasing of last sentence of the first paragraph.